bridging hardware and software via object-oriented python and pyserial — demonstrated in the completed arduino data bridge project.

 terms of use

-content is provided for professional portfolio purposes. technical descriptions, diagrams, and case studies may be simplified summaries of work in progress.
+content is provided for professional portfolio purposes. technical descriptions, diagrams, and case studies represent ongoing and planned work.

 cookie notice

-the site uses local storage for theme preference, route state, recent commands, and interface state. no analytics cookies are included in this version.
+the site uses local storage for theme preference, route state, recent commands, and interface state. no analytics cookies are included.

 hidden lab